 567—30.3(455B) Fees associated with asbestos demolition or renovation notification.

 30.3(1) Payment of fees established.
-Beginning on January 15, 2016, the owner or operator of a site subject to the national emission standard for hazardous air pollutants (NESHAP) for asbestos notifications, adopted by reference in 567—paragraph 23.1(3)“a,” shall submit a fee with each required original or each annual notification for each demolition or renovation, including abatement.
+The owner or operator of a site subject to the national emission standard for hazardous air pollutants (NESHAP) for asbestos notifications, adopted by reference in 567—paragraph 23.1(3)“a,” shall submit a fee with each required original or each annual notification for each demolition or renovation, including abatement.
 Fees shall be paid as specified in the fee schedule approved by the commission and posted on the department’s website.
 Fees shall be submitted with the notification forms provided by the department.

 30.3(2) Fee not required.
 A fee shall not be required for the following: